Acupressure Therapy for Wellbeing Practitioners

 Common acupressure points for stress and anxiety relief include the web of the thumb, the base of the skull, and the inner wrist.
 By applying pressure to these points, individuals can experience a sense of calm and relaxation, reducing the symptoms of stress and anxiety and promoting better mental health.

 While acupressure therapy is generally safe, there are a few safety considerations to keep in mind.
-Pregnant women should consult with their healthcare provider before using acupressure, as certain acupressure points are contraindicated during pregnancy.
+Pregnant women should take care, as certain points are contraindicated during pregnancy.

 It is also important to avoid applying pressure to sensitive areas, open wounds, bruises, varicose veins, or swollen areas.
-People with certain medical conditions, such as osteoporosis, recent fractures or injuries, cancer, easy bruising, bleeding disorders, heart disease, uncontrolled blood pressure, diabetes, or those using prescription anticoagulant or antiplatelet medications, should consult with their healthcare provider before using acupressure.
+People with certain medical conditions, such as osteoporosis, recent fractures or injuries, cancer, easy bruising, bleeding disorders, heart disease, uncontrolled blood pressure, diabetes, or those using prescription anticoagulant or antiplatelet medications.

 By following these safety considerations and consulting with a healthcare provider when necessary, you should be able to safely and effectively incorporate acupressure therapy into your self-care routine.